Shadota/SillyTavern-MessageSummarize/README.md

 - ~~Re-summarize on continue~~
 - ~~Render markdown in summaries~~
 - ST PR to provide custom start/end strings to parseReasoningFromString(), and allow memories to be parsed any time.
 Should the reasoning format just be separate from the advanced formatting template?
+- When a config profile is deleted, it removes all references to itself from the character_profiles setting.
+However, since the chat-locked profiles are now saved with chat metadata, it can't remove references of itself there. the chat_metadata variable only access metadata for the current chat.